christosvergis-uleg/CorrelatedEfficiencies/README.md

 Possible future extensions include:
 - Application of the framework to business and finance case studies (e.g. A/B testing with shared populations)
 - Extension to non-binary decisions
+- Extension to different metrics, such as ratios instead of differences

 ---